Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Abstract

-In this study, we introduce a novel gait rehabilitation paradigm based on physical Human-Robot-Human Interaction (pHRHI), in which a therapist and an individual post-stroke are each equipped with a lower-limb exoskeleton virtually connected at the hips and knees via spring-damper elements.
+\bfseries \boldmath Following a stroke, individuals often experience mobility impairments due to weakness and loss of independent joint control in the lower limbs.
+As a result, gait recovery becomes a primary goal of physical rehabilitation, traditionally achieved through high-intensity therapist-led training.
+However, conventional therapist-led approaches involving manual assistance or resistance can be physically demanding and limit interaction at multiple joints simultaneously.
+Robotic exoskeletons have emerged as a promising solution, enabling multi-joint support, reducing therapist strain, and offering objective performance feedback.
+However, typical exoskeleton control strategies limit the physical therapist's involvement and adaptability to the patient’s needs, which may hinder clinical adoption and outcomes.
+In this study, we introduce a gait rehabilitation paradigm based on physical Human-Robot-Human Interaction which we call Therapist-Exoskeleton-Patient Interaction (TEPI), in which a therapist and a post-stroke patient are each equipped with a lower-limb exoskeleton virtually connected at the hips and knees via spring-damper elements.
 This connection enables bidirectional physical interaction, allowing the therapist to guide the patient's movement while receiving real-time haptic feedback.
-We evaluated this approach with eight chronic post-stroke patients using within-subject design, comparing the pHRHI-based training to conventional therapist-guided mobilization during treadmill walking.
-Results showed that the pHRHI condition led to greater joint range of motion, increased step length/height, and elevated muscle activation compared to conventional therapy, as well as high levels of self-reported motivation and enjoyment.
-These findings suggest that pHRHI can effectively integrate robotic precision with therapist intuition, offering a promising framework for enhancing gait rehabilitation outcomes in post-stroke populations. \end{sciabstract}
+We evaluated this approach with eight chronic post-stroke patients using a within-subject design, comparing TEPI training to conventional therapist-guided mobilization during treadmill walking.
+Results showed that TEPI led to greater joint range of motion, increased step length/height, and similar muscle activation compared to conventional therapy, as well as high self-reported motivation and enjoyment.
+These findings suggest that TEPI can integrate robotic precision with therapist intuition, offering a framework for enhancing gait rehabilitation outcomes in post-stroke populations.